assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

     This packet is encrypted.
 It is sent within the body of EncryptedMessage (EncryptedMessage/Body).
 It may contain
-    more than one application message.
+    more than one application packet.

     2   Header.
         Message type and flags.